-Cash and investments held by trustee at June 30, 2016, plus accrued interest, are restricted as to usage.
+A portion of cash and investments in the Debt Service Fund at June 30, 2016, plus accrued interest, is restricted as to usage.

 2. Restricted Assets

 Cash and investments held by the District's trustee are classified as restricted on the statement of net position because their use is limited by applicable bond covenants.